project-gauntlet/gauntlet/docs/js/components/search_bar/description.md

-Adds search bar above the content
+Adds search bar above the content.
+Text in search bar can be read and set